the16thpythonist/ufotest/docs/installation.rst

     cmake -DCMAKE_INSTALL_PREFIX=/usr ..
     sudo make install

-Additionally to the base library, the plugin `uca-ufo` for the ufo camera specifically has to be installed as well:
+Additionally to the base library, the plugin `uca-ufo` for the ufo camera specifically has to be installed as well.
+It is important to pass the sensor width *and* height to the build process

 .. code-block:: console